changjiashuai/SwiftUI-MVVM-Concept/README.md

 # Concept for organizing View and Data layers within SwiftUI App
 SwiftUI @SwiftUI Development Architecture

+It is not a universal solution but for some Apps it might be a suitable concept for building the architecture.
+It is not about how to create List and Chart view it's about one of possibility how to organize View and Data layers within SwiftUI App.

+Int the code example App stores assembled in AppViewModel.
+Two views (UniversalList, AgeChart) implementing different presentation (Chart and List) share the same Store.

 # Requirements

 * Swift 5